-All motorists with lead acid automotive batteries should be wary of the possibilities of stratification, which is a phenomenon that can cause batteries to fail.
+All motorists with lead-acid automotive batteries should be wary of the possibilities of stratification, which is a phenomenon that can cause cells to fail.
 But what is car battery acid stratification?
 We will go through the basics of it to hopefully help you be better equipped to prevent it.

-While there have been regular advancements in the performance of vehicle batteries, their general components have been basically the same since the 1880’s.
-A standard lead acid battery contains a liquid mix of sulfuric acid and water.
+While there have been regular advancements in the performance of vehicle batteries, their general components have been the same since the 1880’s.
+A standard lead-acid battery contains a liquid mix of sulfuric acid and water.
 This mixture is called the electrolyte.

-Electrolyte should be evenly distributed between the top and bottom of a battery.
-An even concentration within the liquid is vital for optimum performance of batteries.
+The electrolyte should be evenly distributed between the top and bottom of a battery.
+An even concentration within the liquid is vital for the optimum performance of cells.
 If the acid concentration settles on the bottom of the battery, this is called car battery acid stratification.
-This causes sulfation in the plates located in the bottom half, which will greatly reduce a battery’s lifespan due to accelerated corrosion.
+It causes sulfation in the plates located in the bottom half, which will significantly reduce a battery’s lifespan due to accelerated corrosion.

 Which drivers are more prone to experience this battery condition?

-Basically, anyone that does short distance driving on a daily basis, does not use their car regularly enough or has a faulty under-charging alternator.
-This is a common problem with city dwellers who live in close proximity to their amenities, with the end result being, the alternator is not allowed to give sufficient daily charge to the battery.
+Anyone that does short distance driving on a daily basis does not use their car regularly enough or has a faulty under-charging alternator.
+It is a common problem with city dwellers who live in proximity to their amenities, with the result being, the alternator is not allowed to give sufficient daily charge to the battery.